DEPARTMENT OF CLASSICAL STUDIES

 Modern Language Requirement

-- Greek or Latin Translation
+- The translation of passages from either Greek or Latin

-- History of Greek or Latin Literature
+- The history of either Greek or Latin literature

 Students admitted directly to the PhD program without previous graduate study must take a minimum of sixteen courses (64 credits), preferably over a period of five or six semesters, for a PhD in Classical Studies.
 Students entering with an MA or the equivalent in Classics may be admitted with advanced standing to the Post-Master’s PhD Program.
 Candidates admitted to this program are required to take between eight and fourteen courses (32 – 56 credits), preferably within five semesters.
 The exact number of courses depends on how closely the student’s prior work parallels the PhD course requirements; a decision about how many prior credits the program will accept is made at the end of the student’s first full year of study.

 Students admitted to the PhD program without previous graduate study must take a minimum of 16 courses (64 credits), preferably over a period of five or six semesters.